turingschool/curriculum/source/projects/headcount.markdown

 * `year` as an integer for any year reported in the data

 A call to this method with any unknown `year` should return `nil`.

+A call to this method with any unknown `race` should raise an UnknownRaceError

 The method returns a truncated three-digit floating point number representing a percentage.